 - Bacterial infections can go away on their own, but it’s a lot less likely that they actually will.
-Why? because if there’s enough bacteria to cause a reaction (fever, swelling), there’s enough bacteria that they’re gonna need a little somethin’ somethin’ called antibiotics to evict them properly.
+Why? because if there are enough bacteria to cause a reaction (fever, swelling), there are usually enough bacteria that they’re gonna need a little somethin’ called antibiotics to evict them properly.
 Because nobody likes an infection to get worse.
 (Example: strep throat)

 - Viral infections are what most infections are.
 They generally go away on their own, unless they’re one of the super-nasty viruses.
 Oh, and this is important: antibiotics won’t help.
 (Example: colds, the flu: including man-flu and child-flu)

 - Parasitic & Fungal infections are generally pretty rare.
 Like, the only times I ever saw a fungal infection was when somebody was already really, really sick with a lot of other stuff.
 And I know exactly one person who’s had to deal with a parasite.
 Oh, and antibiotics still won’t help.

 How do you tell the difference?
 Watch what your kids are doing.